How to Monitor Brand Mentions in AI Search: Why It Matters and How to Get Started

 Key Takeaways

-AI search monitoring is no longer optional for brands that want to stay competitive.
-Here's what to remember:
+AI visibility tracking is no longer optional for brands that want to stay competitive.
+Here’s what to remember:

 - Start now with manual monitoring.
 You can begin tracking your AI brand presence today using the free DIY method outlined above — no tools required.